ryancdickson/crp-staging/content/index.md

 1. All corresponding unexpired and unrevoked subordinate CA certificates operated beneath an existing root included in the Chrome Root Store MUST:
     -  if disclosed to the CCADB **before June 15, 2026**: include the extendedKeyUsage extension and (a) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (b) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
-    -  if when disclosed to the CCADB **on or after June 15, 2026**: include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
+    -  if disclosed to the CCADB **on or after June 15, 2026**: include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
     -  NOT contain a public key corresponding to any other unexpired or unrevoked certificate that asserts different extendedKeyUsage values.
 2. All corresponding subscriber certificates issued on or after **June 15, 2026**, MUST include:
      -  the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.